sasjs/cli.sasjs.io/docs/deploy.md

 # sasjs deploy

-Deploy to multiple servers, server types (SAS9 or SASVIYA), multiple folders (SAS Drive or Metadata) within those folders, and with multiple configurations, each with a simple alias - a target `name`.
+Deploy to multiple servers, server types (Viya, EBI, Base), multiple folders (Drive or Metadata) within those folders, and with multiple configurations, each with a simple alias - a target `name`.

 The ability to easily deploy (and subsequently execute) your SAS code enables you to develop locally using established GIT workflows.